lxting12345/ForensicGeneticsTools/README.md

   and you want to know wether the mother(alleged mother).<br>
 3.you don't know wether the moher and father is biological, and you want to know both. <br>

 so in tro case, we first judge mother-child as duo, if The PI_MC is greater than 10000, we can judge that the mother is biological mother.<br> then PI = (motehr probility * father probility)/(mother probility * random male) <br>

 otherwise we take father-child as duo, if PI_FC is greater than 10000, we can judge that the father is biological father. <br> then PI = (mother probility * father probility)/(random femal * father probility) <br>

 if PI_FC is smaller than 10000. we can't caculate PI_tri, and we only give you the PI of mother-child and PI of father-child.

+## future
+1. finish the perl/tk
+2. change code into python3
+3. finish the GUI in python3